-Douglassville is a blue-collar town, with 57.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Douglassville is a town of service providers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Douglassville who work in food service (29.82%), office and administrative support (6.43%), and law enforcement and fire fighting (6.43%).
+Because occupations involving physical labor dominate the local economy, Douglassville is generally considered to be a blue-collar town.
+55.49% of the Douglassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Douglassville is a town of construction workers and builders, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Douglassville who work in food service (19.78%), office and administrative support (9.89%), and computer science and math (8.79%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Douglassville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Douglassville has few renters and college students.
 But the biggest reason it is quieter in Douglassville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Douglassville may be for you.

 One of the benefits of Douglassville is that there is very little traffic.
 The average commute to work is 12.20 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Douglassville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.